ckan/ckan/doc/maintaining/paster.rst

    paster make-config ckan |development.ini|

-The values for certain config settings will be read from environment variables if the environment variables are set, otherwise defaults will be used.
+The values for the settings in the config file will be read from environment variables if the environment variables are set, otherwise defaults will be used.
 This is particularly useful for automated install/deployment tools that need to create a config file with certain settings in it.
 You can of course just edit the config file with your text editor, after creating it.

-The names of the environment variables are based on the names of the config settings in the config file, but:
+The names of the environment variables are based on the names of the settings in the config file, but:

+* All environment variable names are in ``ALL_CAPS``.

 * Each ``.`` in the config setting name is replaced with an ``_`` in the environment variable name (because environment variable names can't contain ``.``'s).

-* The environment variable names always begin with ``ckan_``, even if some of the config setting names don't (to prevent clashing with environment variables from other programs).
+* The environment variable names always begin with ``CKAN_``, even if some of the config setting names don't (to prevent clashing with environment variables from other programs).

-At the time of writing, the following environment variables are supported:

-CKAN_SQLALCHEMY_URL
-   The :ref:`sqlalchemy.url` setting.

-CKAN_BEAKER_SESSION_TYPE
-   The :ref:`beaker.session.type` setting.

-CKAN_BEAKER_SESSION_URL
-   The :ref:`beaker.session.url` setting.

-CKAN_DATASTORE_WRITE_URL
-   The :ref:`ckan.datastore.write_url` setting.

-CKAN_DATASTORE_READ_URL
-   The :ref:`ckan.datastore.read_url` setting.

-CKAN_DATAPUSHER_URL
-   The :ref:`ckan.datapusher.url` setting.

-CKAN_SOLR_URL
-   The :ref:`solr_url` setting.

-CKAN_EMAIL_TO
-   The :ref:`email_to` setting.

-CKAN_ERROR_EMAIL_FROM
-   The :ref:`error_email_from` setting.

-CKAN_SITE_ID
-   The :ref:`ckan.site_id` setting.

-CKAN_SITE_URL
-   The :ref:`ckan.site_url` setting.

-CKAN_PLUGINS
-   The :ref:`ckan.plugins` setting.

-CKAN_SITE_TITLE
-   The :ref:`ckan.site_title` setting.

-But see :py:meth:`CKANInstaller.config_content` in ``ckan/config/install.py``
-for the definitive list of supported environment variables.

 celeryd: Control celery daemon